Brian Belo: Post Big Brother

+In 2012, Belo sued the producers of The Only Way is Essex, claiming that he had given them the idea for the show, which Belo had pitched to them as Totally Essex.
+The mater settled in November 2013.

 Big Brother 16

 In June 2015, Belo returned to Big Brother as part of a "Time Warp" twist.
 He was sent in with other former housemates; Big Brother 15 winner Helen Wood and Big Brother 7 finalist Nikki Grahame.
 They all later entered the Main House on Day 34.
 Belo's stay in the House was surrounded in controversy, mainly due to the heated arguments between him and fellow guest, Wood.
 He voluntarily left on 23 June 2015 (Day 43) by climbing out of the House after an argument with Wood.